-Contributions.
-Let N denotes the number of processes, M denotes the number of fault areas F, D denotes the diameter of F, and f denotes the number of faulty processes.
-Assume that each process can communicate with all other N - 1 processes and the communication is through oral messages.
-Assume that all the processes covered by a faulty area F are Byzantine.
-The correct processes know the size of each faulty area (such as its diameter, number of edges, area, etc.) and the total number M of them but do not know their exact location.
+Let us enumerate the contributions of this paper.
+Denote by N the number of processes, M the number of fault areas F, D the diameter of F, and f the number of faulty processes.
+In other words, f is the number of processes covered by fault areas F. Assume that each process can communicate with all other N - 1 processes and the communication is through oral messages only.
+Assume that any process covered by a faulty area F may be Byzantine.
+The correct processes know the size of each faulty area, such as its diameter, number of edges, etc. but do not know their exact locations.
+In this paper, we make the following five major contributions:

-In this paper, we made the following five contributions:
+(i) We prove that Geoconsensus is not solvable deterministically if all N processes may be covered by 3 equal size areas F and one of them may be the fault area.
+This extends to the case of N processes being covered by 3M areas F with M areas being faulty.
+This is done by adapting the impossibility proof of Pease et al. [23] to Geoconsensus.

-- (i) An impossibility result that geoconsensus is not solvable if all N processes may be covered by 3 equal size areas F and one of them may be fault area.
-This extends to the case of N processes being covered by 3M areas F with M areas being faulty. - (ii) The algorithm BASIC that solves geoconsensus tolerating $f \le N (2M + 1)$ Byzantine processes, provided that there are 9M + 3 processes with pairwise distance between them greater than D. - (iii) The algorithm GENERIC that solves geoconsensus tolerating $f \le N 15M$ Byzantine processes, provided that all N processes are covered by 22M axisaligned squares of the same size as the fault area F, removing the pairwise distance assumption in the algorithm BASIC. - (iv) An extension of the GENERIC algorithm to circular F tolerating $f \le N 57M$ Byzantine processes if all N processes are covered by 85M circles of same size as F. - (v) Extensions of the results (iii) and (iv) to various size combinations of fault and non-fault areas as well as to d-dimensional process embeddings, $d \ge 3$.
+- (ii) We present algorithm BASIC that solves Geoconsensus tolerating f ≤ N (2M + 1) Byzantine processes, provided that there are 9M + 3 processes with pairwise distance between them greater than D. The idea is for each process to deterministically select a leader in each independent coverage area.
+Once the leaders are selected, any generic Byzantine consensus algorithm can be run.
+We use the classic algorithm by Pease et al. [23].
+Non-leader processes accept the result chosen by the leaders. - (iii) We present algorithm GENERIC that removes the pairwise distance assumption of BASIC and solves Geoconsensus tolerating $f \le N 15M$ Byzantine processes, provided that all N processes are covered by 22M axis-aligned squares of the same size as the fault area F. For GENERIC, we start with covering processes by axis-aligned squares and studying how these squares may intersect with fault areas of various shapes and sizes.
+We show that determining optimal axis-aligned square coverage is NP-hard and provide constant-ratio approximation algorithms. - (iv) We extend GENERIC to circular F tolerating $f \le N 57M$ Byzantine processes if all N processes are covered by 85M circles of same size as F. - (v) We further extend results of (iii) and (iv) to various shape and alignment combinations of fault and non-fault areas and to d-dimensional process embeddings, $d \ge 3$.